apache/trafficserver/doc/appendices/command-line/traffic_ctl.en.rst

    information, whether the internal configuration store is current and whether any daemon processes should be restarted.

+.. program:: traffic_ctl config
+.. option:: registry

+   Display information about the registered files in |TS|.
+This includes the full file path, config record name, parent config (if any) if needs root access and if the file is required in |TS|.
+This command uses :ref:`filemanager.get_files_registry`

-.. _traffic-ctl-metric:
+.. _traffic-control-command-metric:

 traffic_ctl metric
 ------------------
 .. program:: traffic_ctl metric
 .. option:: get METRIC [METRIC...]

-   Display the current value of the specifies statistics.
+   Display the current value of the specified statistics.

+   Error output available if ``--format pretty`` is specified.

 .. program:: traffic_ctl metric
 .. option:: match REGEX [REGEX...]